 Tim Rhodes, PhD, Professor of Public Health Sociology and Director of the Centre for Research on Drugs and Health Behaviour at the London School of Hygiene and Tropical Medicine.

-Jeanne Shoveller, PhD, Director of the Epidemiology and Population Health and the Drug Treatment Program at the BC Centre for Excellence in HIV/AIDS; Professor at the School of Population and Public Health at the University of British Columbia.
+Jeanne Shoveller, PhD, Professor at the School of Population and Public Health at the University of British Columbia.

 Steffanie A. Strathdee, PhD, Associate Dean of Global Health Sciences, Harold Simon Professor and Chief of the Division of Global Public Health in the Department of Medicine at the University of California San Diego School of Medicine; Adjunct Professor at Johns Hopkins University.

 Matthew Taylor, BSW, Program Manager, HUSTLE at Health Initiative for Men.